fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frame_screenshots.md

 ### Screenshot orientation

 By default _frameit_ adds a frame to your screenshot based on an orientation you took it.
-For a portrait (vertical orientation) it is going to add portrait frame and for a landscape (horizontal orientation) - landscape left.
+For a portrait (vertical orientation) it is going to add portrait frame and for a landscape (horizontal orientation) - landscape left (= [Home button on the left side](https://developer.apple.com/documentation/uikit/uiinterfaceorientation/landscapeleft)).

-If you'd like to get a frame in a landscape right for your horizontal screenshots, you need to add `force_landscaperight` at the end of your screenshot's filename.
+One way to override the default behavior is editing the file name by adding `force_landscaperight` to the end.

 ### `force_orientation_block`

-In a case you don't want to rename your screenshots or default behaviour does not meet your requirements, there's a way to customise it.
-In order to do so, you need to set `force_orientation_block` parameter.
+If the default behavior doesn't fit your needs and you don't want or can't rename your screenshots, you can customize _frameit_'s orientation behavior by setting a `force_orientation_block` parameter.
+The valid values are: `landscape_left` (home button on the left side), `:landscape_right` (home button on the right side), `:portrait` (home button on the bottom), `nil` (home button on the right side).

 ### Examples